-The VSCC has jurisdiction over local telephone companies' intrastate access charges, and has indicated in the past that it might open a generic proceeding on the rates charged for intrastate access.
+The VSCC has jurisdiction over local telephone companies' intrastate access charges, and has indicated in the past that it might open a generic proceeding on the rates charged for intrastate access, although the scope and likelihood of such a proceeding is unclear in light of the FCC's overhaul of the intercarrier compensation rules, which affect states' jurisdiction over intrastate access charges.
 The VSCC issued a Final Order on August 9, 2011 that requires elimination of common carrier line charges in three stages.
 Pursuant to the order, the Company's revenue is expected to decline by approximately \$0.3 million annually beginning in 2012 until such charges are eliminated by mid-2014.